 Justina

-See more art by Ona, an awesome lady who I happen to know personally and who kindly volunteered her artwork to be the featured picture of this blog post, here: sakai_sakais.
+See more art by Ona, an awesome lady I happen to know personally, who kindly volunteered her artwork as the featured picture for this blog post, here: sakai_sakais.

 Latest from the Blog